etcd-io/etcd/Documentation/op-guide/runtime-configuration.md

 as a learner until it catches up.
 This can be described as a three step process:

  * Add the new member as learner via [gRPC members API][member-api-grpc] or the `etcdctl member add --learner` command.
- Note that v2 [HTTP member API][member-api] does not support this feature.
-(If user wants to use HTTP, etcd provides a JSON [gRPC gateway][grpc-gateway], which serves a RESTful proxy that translates HTTP/JSON requests into gRPC messages.)

  * Start the new member with the new cluster configuration, including a list of the updated members (existing members + the new member).
  This step is exactly the same as before.